Raspberry Moscow Mule

 Using a fine mesh strainer, strain the raspberry puree into a mason jar.
 Discard the pulp and seeds.

-You can store this goodness in the fridge for up to a week!
+You can store this goodness in the fridge for up to a week in an airtight container.

 Collage of four images showing how to mix a Raspberry Moscow Mule